Get alerts of updates about «Main points»

 Target 8.
 Drug therapy and counselling to prevent heart attacks and strokes.

-Comment: In Norway the proportion is much higher than 50 per cent.
+Comment: In Norway the proportion receiving drug therapy is much higher than 50 per cent.
+We lack data on counselling.

 Target 9.
 Access to drug therapy and counselling for NCDs (NCD medicines).